pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - Whether any SSL information is required to authenticate your login.

+During deployment the required Kubernetes configuration file is copied into the cluster.

-### Create a database resource
+### Creating a database resource

 PKS deployments require you to install Pega Platform software in an SQL database.
-After you create an SQL instance that is available to your PKS cluster, you must create a PostSQL database in which to install Pega Platform.
-When you are finished, you will need the database name and the SQL instance IP address which you create in this procedure in order to add this information to your “pega” Helm chart.
+After you create an SQL instance that is available to your PKS cluster, you must create a PostgreSQL database in which to install Pega Platform.
+When you are finished, you will need the database name and the SQL instance IP address which you create in this procedure in order to add this information to your pega.yaml Helm chart.

-#### Create an SQL instance
+#### Creating an SQL instance

 To begin, create an SQL Instance that is available to your PKS cluster.
 In this example, we create an SQL instance in GCP; however, you can create or use an database resource that is available to the PKS cluster.

-1. Use a browser to log onto <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.
+1. Use a web browser to log onto <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.

 2. In your **Google Cloud Platform** console, use the **Navigation Menu** to go to **Storage** grouping and select **SQL**.